YonatanMor/YonatanMor/README.md

 👋 Hi, I'm [@YonatanMor](https://github.com/YonatanMor)
  a frondend developer at Belle-AI 🚀

-I enjoy working on indie projects for my own delight 🙂
+I also enjoy working on indie projects for my own delight 🙂

 Based in Israel 📍
 <br><br>